Improve your career prospects with our psychology residencies that include comprehensive training

 - Graduate official university transcripts (undergraduate transcripts are not required).

-Psychology Internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept or use any ranking-related information from any Intern applicant.
-Applicant information is secured by the Director of Training and is shared only with those individuals involved in the evaluation of the Psychology Internship application.
-Interns who are not matched to Surrey Place will have their information destroyed within four months of the APPIC Match Day.
+Psychology Residency site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept or use any ranking-related information from any Residency applicant.
+Applicant information is secured by the Director of Training and is shared only with those individuals involved in the evaluation of the Psychology Residency application.
+Residents who are not matched to Surrey Place will have their information destroyed within four months of the APPIC Match Day.
 Successfully matched candidates will have their CV and application made available to rotation supervisors, the Director of Training, and relevant administrative support and human resources staff.

 Please make your application through the APPI online registration site.